Boundary amenability of $Out(F_N)$: Proof of the main theorem and applications

 If $X$ is connected, and the center of $A$ is trivial, then by \cite[Corollary 3.3]{CV}, the group $\text{Out}(A)$ has a finite index subgroup $\text{Out}^0(A)$ that admits a morphism whose kernel is abelian \cite[Theorem~4.2]{CV}, where the product is taken over all maximal abelian equivalence classes of vertices in $X$.
 Again the result follows from our induction hypothesis.

 We finally assume that $X$ is disconnected.
 Then $A$ splits as a free product where $X_1,\dots,X_k$ are the connected components of $X$ that are not reduced to a point, and $X$ has $N$ connected components reduced to a point.
-The group $A_{X_i}$ is exact \cite{CN}, and $\Out(A_{X_i})$ is exact by induction hypothesis.
-Corollary \ref{cor-main} implies that $\text{Out}(A,\{A_{X_i}\})$ is exact.
-Since it has finite index in $\Out(A)$, the group $\text{Out}(A)$ is exact. \end{proof}
+The group $A_{X_i}$ is boundary amenable \cite{CN}, and $\Out(A_{X_i})$ is boundary amenable by induction hypothesis.
+Corollary \ref{cor-main} implies that $\Out(A,\{A_{X_i}\})$ is boundary amenable.
+Since it has finite index in $\Out(A)$, the group $\Out(A)$ is boundary amenable. \end{proof}